agpelliza/cuba_app/README.md

 **DESCRIPTION**

-This template generates a very basic Cuba application layout.
+This template generates a very basic Cuba application layout based on @soveran's [App](https://github.com/soveran/app).
 It's a starting point with a minimal set of dependencies.
+However, it makes the following decisions:

+- Provides a defined set of directories (each has it's own README.md explaining it's porpose and providing examples)
+- Provides a SQL management (if you are not intending to use SQL as persistence layer, you should change it by your self)
+- Provides [Mote](https://github.com/soveran/mote) as the template engine (it can be changed later)
+- Sticks with conventional CSS for styling (any additional tool could be added)

 Make sure to read the information provided both in the plan and when running the generator.

+**TARGET**

+The target for this template is people aiming for a starting point, as is usually provided by bigger tools, to start using simpler ones.

 **INSTALLATION**